-Therapeutic phlebotomy is the removal of blood from your body to treat a medical condition.
+Therapeutic phlebotomy is the removal of blood from the body to treat a health problem.

 Reasons for Procedure